apache/arrow/docs/source/format/Intro.rst

    Physical layout diagram for variable length string view data type.

-Nested layouts
+Nested Layouts
 ==============

 Nested data types introduce the concept of parent and child arrays.
 They express relationships between physical value arrays in a nested data type structure.

 Nested data types depend on one or more other child data types.
-For instance, List is a nested data type (parent) that has one child (the data types of the values in the list).
+For instance, List is a nested data type (parent) that has one child (the data type of the values in the list).

 List